rossrobino/domco/apps/docs/src/server/content/deploy.md

 npm i -D @domcojs/deno
 ```

 The [Deno](https://deno.com) adapter outputs your application to run on [Deno Deploy](https://deno.com/deploy).
-You do not have to use Deno to build your func to use this adapter.
+You do not have to use Deno to build your function to use this adapter.

 - Function runs on Deno.
 - Static files are served with [`@std/http/file-server`](https://jsr.io/@std/http).